 High-fructose Corn Syrup (HFCS)

-- High-fructose corn syrup: What are the concerns? from the MayoClinic.
+- High-fructose corn syrup: Any health concerns? from the MayoClinic.

 - Questions and Answers About Fructose from IFIC.